Pipes of War

 ‘Okay, but can we go after lunch?
 I’m starving,’ asked HyJean.

 The captain agreed.
-He’d not eaten either and was even regretting not taking one of Martin Daley’s biscuits, so he sent Mary to the local café to get some sandwiches for the rest of the team while he had one he’d prepared at home.
+He’d not eaten either and there was even the tiniest part of him that was slightly regretting not taking one of Martin Daley’s biscuits, so he sent Mary to the local café to get some sandwiches for the rest of the squad while he had one he’d prepared at home.
 Captain Clean rarely ate food he hadn’t prepared himself, as he didn’t trust the hygiene levels of kitchens he couldn’t see, and it had become embarrassing being repeatedly thrown out of restaurants for insisting on inspecting the kitchens.

 With their bellies full, Captain Clean and HyJean now stood outside the LoTech building.
-The entrance was blocked off, with police cars, policemen and intrigued people who were not affiliated with the police all looking on at the crime scene through mobile phones, hoping to catch a bit of gossip to tell their friends later.
+The entrance was blocked off, with police cars, policemen and intrigued people who were not affiliated with the police all looking on at the crime scene through mobile phone screens, hoping to catch a bit of gossip to tell their friends later.
+It’s a sad fact that with the rise of technology, people’s reactions to situations have gone from concern for the wellbeing and safety of others to concern for how many views their footage of it will get on social media.
+And while victims may be immortalised on film, this does not provide them any comfort.
+Unless their situation is embarrassing and they get hold of the video and send it off to a TV show that shows clips of people in funny situations, in which case they could earn a bit of money.

 ‘How are we going to get in?’ asked HyJean.